Masroor Rock Cut Temples (Masrur Temples)

 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Sometimes in the 8th or 9th century – but most likely in the second half of the 8th century – one of the characteristic sandstone ridges in Kangri valley was reshaped in a miraculous way.

 Unknown sculptors cleaved away the sandstone revealing 15 (earlier sources mention 19) steep-sided pyramids – sikharas, covered with intricate stone carvings.

 In the front of this group of pyramids was hewn almost 50 m long, rectangular water tank – gan.
-This is important part of this architectonic complex, almost always filled with water and mirroring the amazing temple complex.
+This is an important part of this architectonic complex, almost always filled with water and mirroring the amazing temple complex.

 Pioneer of Nagara architecture style?

 Such free-standing structures cut from live stone are rare in India (and in the whole world) and are unique in the Himalayas.
 The only two other comparable (but less impressive) examples of such type of rock-cut temples in the northern part of India are Dharmanath temple near Dhamnar in Rajasthan and Thal temple in Uttar Pradesh.

 Art historians have identified that sculptures in the Masroor temples have been shaped in late Gupta style, most likely in the second half of the 8th century.
 There are no known inscriptions in the temple and no written accounts about this temple – thus it is rather a guess.

 The design and planning of the temples represent an early (possibly – the earliest) example of Nagara style in architecture.
 This is a very important style in Hindu temple architecture, with characteristic beehive-formed towers.